 3. Financial institutions are no longer required to implement the rule and retain the option of including mandatory arbitration clauses in their contracts.

-5 Responses to “3 Examples of How Missing Words Cause Confusion”
+5 thoughts on “3 Examples of How Missing Words Cause Confusion”

 A sports announcer was recently speaking British English on American TV.
 Egad!